tokenika/tokenika.github.io/reviews/byteball/index2.md

-<span style="color:teal">Dystrybucje Byteball są robione co miesiąc, pierwsza była w grudniu 2016.
-Do tej pory z powyższej darmowej dystrybucji skorzystało jedynie około 6% posiadaczy BTC a rozdystrybułowano w ten sposób 36% Bytaball (celem jest 98%).</span>
+Dystrybucje Byteball są robione co miesiąc, pierwsza była w grudniu 2016.
+Do tej pory z powyższej darmowej dystrybucji skorzystało jedynie około 6% posiadaczy BTC a rozdystrybułowano w ten sposób 36% Bytaball (celem jest 98%).

 > The first distribution round took place on Dec 25, 2016 when the network launched, over 70,000 BTC was linked, and 10% of the total supply of bytes and blackbytes was distributed.
 In the subsequent rounds, the total distributed supply reached 36.6%:
 >